Sai1199/Sai1199/README.md

 - 👋 Hi, I’m @Sai1199
 - 👀 I’m interested in ...
-Sofwtare field
+Software field
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
 Developing/Testing
 - 📫 How to reach me ...
 7842349747